UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

       * prop on, xray off: return closest hit if it matches prop, no hit otherwise.
       * prop on, xray on : return closest hit matching prop or no hit if there is no object matching prop on the full extend of the ray.

-      The :class:`KX_PolyProxy` 4th element of the return tuple when poly=1 allows to retrieve information on the polygon hit by the ray.
+      The :class:`~bge.types.KX_PolyProxy` 4th element of the return tuple when poly=1 allows to retrieve information on the polygon hit by the ray.
       If there is no hit or the hit object is not a static mesh, None is returned as 4th element.

       The ray ignores collision-free objects and faces that dont have the collision flag enabled, you can however use ghost objects.

       :arg objto: [x, y, z] or object to which the ray is casted
-      :type objto: :class:`KX_GameObject` or 3-tuple
+      :type objto: :class:`~bge.types.KX_GameObject` or 3-tuple
       :arg objfrom: [x, y, z] or object from which the ray is casted; None or omitted => use self object center
-      :type objfrom: :class:`KX_GameObject` or 3-tuple or None
+      :type objfrom: :class:`~bge.types.KX_GameObject` or 3-tuple or None
       :arg dist: max distance to look (can be negative => look behind); 0 or omitted => detect up to to
       :type dist: float
       :arg prop: property name that object must have; can be omitted or "" => detect any object